Heather Pond Lacey

 Lacey, H.,Lacey, S.,Scherer, L.,Zikmund-Fisher, B., What if I’m the one?
 Measuring individual differences in sensitivity to probability and emotional reactivity to possibility, Journal of Behavioral Decision Making, 2020.

 Butler, A.,Lacey, H.,Luiggi, N.,Roberto, M., Innovation Nation: Teaching Middle School Students to be Design Thinkers, .

 Lacey, H.,Lacey, S. C.,Forest, C.,Dayal, P.,Blasi, D., Rationalizing preferred cancer treatment decisions with probabilities, Medical Decision Making.

 Lacey, H.,Lacey, S. C.,Scherer, L. D.,Zikmund-Fisher, B. J., Headaches, sunburns, and drinking water: Individual differences in response to mundane health risks, Risk Analysis.

-Lacey, H.,Rivera, A. N., Emotional Sensitivity to Probability as a Predictor of COVID-19 Vaccine Hesitancy and Prevention Behaviors, Psi Chi Journal.
+Lacey, H.,Rivera, A. N., Emotional Sensitivity to Probability as a Predictor of COVID-19 Vaccine Hesitancy and Prevention Behaviors, Psi Chi Journal of Psychological Research, 2022.